plmqaz-bot/wholeren/README.md

 Save attribute should roll back --DONE

-Insert into contract has problem.
+Insert into contract has problem. --DONE

+use colgroup for fix columns

 make a service to generally handle all forbidden requests, query errors,  redirect to appropriate page and return correct format --Stage 3.